DumbassAU/DumbassAU/README.md

 - 💬 Ask me about nothing
 - 📫 How to reach me: Go to me irl, my location is planet earth
 - 😄 Pronouns: that
-- ⚡ Fun fact:
+- ⚡ Fun fact: i am a uhamanhuman
-- Another fact: i was noticed in AOU discord server!1!1!!1! very true!!1!1

 I am coding on OHIO+ & RIZZ#, learning SIGMA++.
 I made **all** my projects by myself without forking stuff.